KunLinTsai24/Python--Recruitment-and-Compensation-Diversity-EDA/README.md

 * Age diversity is lacking, with only 5.2% of employees aged 60 or above, which is low compared to national figures.
 This is particularly concerning in the Software Engineering and Administrative departments with minimal representation of employees over 45, while the Sales department shows a better inclusion of older, well-compensated employees.

+## Learning Outcome
+Through this project, I honed my ability to critically analyze workplace diversity, leveraging data analysis logic and advanced visualization techniques using matplotlib and seaborn.
+My approach involved systematically evaluating recruiting sources, pay equity, and overall diversity profiles by race, gender, and age.
+By effectively using bar plots, scatter plots, distribution plots, and histograms, I was able to uncover significant insights, such as gender-based wage disparities and the lack of age diversity.
+This experience strengthened my skills in translating complex data into clear, actionable insights, demonstrating my proficiency in data-driven decision-making.